 Meredith graduated from the University of Wisconsin-Stevens Point in 1994 with a bachelor of science degree.
 He was a four-time All-Wisconsin Volleyball Conference performer as an outside hitter for the UWSP men's volleyball team and was named the conference's MVP in 1992.

-Meredith, who also works with USA Volleyball's High Performance Program at both the local and national levels, lettered in multiple varsity sports, including basketball and track & field while attending Northwestern Preparatory School in Watertown.
+Meredith, who has previously worked with USA Volleyball's High Performance Program at both the local and national levels, lettered in multiple varsity sports, including basketball and track & field while attending Northwestern Preparatory School in Watertown.

-A member of the American Volleyball Coaches Association (AVCA), Meredith was born May 27, 1969.
-Meredith is also employed as an IT manager.
-He currently resides in Milwaukee with his wife, Kelly, son, Trey, and daughter, Mila.
+A member of the American Volleyball Coaches Association (AVCA), Meredith was born May 27, 1969 and is employed as an IT manager.
+He currently resides in Mequon with his wife, Kelly, son, Trey, and daughter, Mila.